Levi's throat constricted. It was hard to swallow. He needed to feed.

 "Not quite yet, Sir."

 That was not the reply Levi was expecting.
 It alone had him confused.
+He folded his hands behind his back in silent contemplation.

 "I take it you are here for a reason," Luminous took further steps into the room.
 Her eyes flashed towards Levi and back to him.
 Without questioning, Luminous knew he had to be discreet.
 "Miss?"